 Staged homes sell for an average of 17% more than a comparable unstaged home

 96% of realtors feel that staging a home has a positive impact on buyers but only 36% of real estate professionals stage their listings…go figure!

 Almost every home can benefit from some home staging.
 Even beautifully decorated and very organized homes often benefit from some editing prior to going on the market for sale.
 Vacant homes can really be transformed with staging as it often helps to establish space and makes rooms look larger.

 For our clients.....there is no cost!
 Staging is generally paid for upfront by the seller.
 The cost of staging varies from company to company as do the services provided.
 Our in-house staging offers our clients all staging services as a complimentary part of our of marketing.
 We so firmly believe in staging that we made the decision to just make it part of what we do for all of our sellers!

 In our market, we struggled to find staging companies that would work with occupied homes or assist our clients with de-cluttering and repurposing.
 Our in-house staging was born out of the desire to streamline the staging process for our clients and the need for services that went beyond that of other traditional staging companies.
 The ultimate goal is for our sellers to yield the highest profit possible when selling their homes.

-*Additional rooms on packages above $500-800 depending on the room
+*Additional rooms typically add $500-800 depending on the room to a staging package

 Homes priced under $400,000